JosefJ/GMevents/events/riat-future-cryptoeconomics/README.md

     # Linebreaks are ignored, but they _must_ start with two spaces.
     bio: Andrew Newman is a researche at RIAT and co-editor of 'Future Cryptoeconomics.
 His focus is on knowledge production in outsider epistemic cultures.
-He is a founding editor of the Journal for Research Cultures, his publications include “Fake Organum: The Uneasy Institutionalisation of Art as
+He is a founding editor of the Journal for Research Cultures, his publications include 'Fake Organum: The Uneasy Institutionalisation of Art as
-    Research” (2017), “Cryptocurrencies as Distributed Community Experiments” (2014) and
+    Research' (2017), 'Cryptocurrencies as Distributed Community Experiments' (2014) and
-    “Experimental Cultures and Epistemic Spaces in Artistic  Research” (2013).
+    'Experimental Cultures and Epistemic Spaces in Artistic Research' (2013).
   -
     name: Ozan Polat
     title: